InternetOfPins/OnePin/README.md

 2. Abstract common concepts as logic level inversion. ✔
 3. Provide pin composition on client side.
 Allows pin based libraries to abstract of pin details. ✔
 4. Base for higher abstractions as pin routing and IoP (Internet of Pins) ✔
-5. Interface with externally compiled libraries on a non-type level ✔
+5. Interface with externally compiled libraries on a non-type level ✔ (api still volatile)
 6. Non embedded version of IoP.

 ## Technique